Koopa (band): Signed band and inactivity

-On 15 January 2008, Koopa announced on their MySpace page, that they had signed a deal with record label Pied Piper Records for three albums.
+On 15 January 2008, Koopa announced that they had signed a deal with record label Pied Piper Records for three albums.

-On 13 February 2008, again on MySpace, the band announced that their new record company; Pied Piper, had given them the opportunity to record an album in the US, which was to be produced by Mark Hoppus (Blink 182).
+On 13 February 2008, the band announced that their new record company; Pied Piper, had given them the opportunity to record an album in the US, which was to be produced by Mark Hoppus (Blink 182).
 The band also announced the album was receiving its final mix and that they would be main support for Bowling for Soup on a UK Tour.
 The album was mastered by Brian Gardiner and was released at the beginning of 2009.
 In August 2008 the band announced that the first single from the forthcoming album would be "Gimmie It Back" which was released on 24 November 2008.

-In February 2009, the Hoppus produced album Lies Sell Stories was initially released in Japan via Yoshimoto records.
+In February 2009, the Hoppus-produced album Lies Sell Stories was initially released in Japan via Yoshimoto records.
 The accompanying radio single "Gimmie It Back" received substantial air and video play on various broadcasters including MTV.
 After this the band were invited to perform a short promotional tour of Japan, accompanying Metro Station.

-In April 2009, it was announced on their MySpace page that the Greatest Hits set – "More hits than a porn website" was slated for release on 8 June 2009, via Genepool/Universal distribution.
+In April 2009, it was announced that Greatest Hits Part One (More Hits Than a Porn Website) was slated for release on 8 June 2009, via Genepool/Universal distribution.

 As of June 2009, the band have licensed all vintage material to Cohort/Brilliant records in the UK, are signed to Yoshimoto R&C In Japan, and other material including the album Lies Sell Stories is owned by the band.
 However, the album was never released in the UK, and no music has been released by the band since.

-In 2016, the band's producer Gary Raymond released a book called Blag, Steal and Borrow describing the band's history.
+In 2016, the band's manager Gary Raymond released a book called Blag, Steal and Borrow describing the band's history.

+In June 2021, Murphy suffered a series of cardiac arrests, and was admitted to intensive care.
+He died in late June 2026, aged 46, as announced by his sister on social media.